Port Status

 Open ports represent potential entry points for attackers.
 Best security practice dictates keeping only necessary ports open and closing or filtering all others.
 Regularly scanning your own servers helps identify unintended open ports that could be exploited.
 However, port scanning others' systems without permission may be illegal and is considered hostile activity.
 Always ensure you have authorization before scanning ports on systems you don't own.

-What's the difference between closed and filtered?
+What's the difference between TCP and UDP ports?